$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Optimal- approximation of linear quadratic-output systems by multivariate rational interpolation

-We call bases $\BV$ and $\BW$ that satisfy the hypotheses of Theorem~\ref{thm:enforceMixedInterp} \emph{interpolatory} model reduction bases.
-In a vacuum, Theorem~\ref{thm:enforceMixedInterp} offers a new strategy for the interpolatory model reduction of \LQO{} systems~\cref{eq:lqoSys} by imposing the mixed-multipoint tangential interpolation conditions in~\cref{eq:MixedLeftTangential} and~\cref{eq:MixedHermiteBiTangential}.
-We note that for the choice of $\Bq_{j,k}=\Bm_{j,k}$ the symmetry hypothesis imposed on the left-tangential directions $\Bq_{j,k}$ by Theorem~\ref{thm:enforceMixedInterp} is trivially satisfied due to~\cref{eq:qoResidueSymmetry}.
-Thus, with regard to $\CH_2$-optimal model reduction, if we choose the interpolation data in Theorem~\ref{thm:enforceMixedInterp} to be $\sigma_k=-\lambdared_k$, $\Br_k=\Bb_k$, $\Bl_k=\Bc_k$, and $\Bq_{j,k}=\Bm_{j,k}$ (that is, based on the poles and residue directions of a system that minimizes the $\CH_2$ model error) then the first-order optimality conditions from Theorem~\ref{thm:lqoH2OptInterpolationCons} will be satisfied by the reduced model.
+We call the bases $\BV$ and $\BW$ that satisfy the hypotheses of~\Cref{thm:enforceMixedInterp} \emph{interpolatory} model reduction bases.
+In a vacuum,~\Cref{thm:enforceMixedInterp} offers a new strategy for the interpolatory model reduction of \LQO{} systems by imposing the mixed-multipoint tangential interpolation conditions in~\cref{eq:MixedLeftTangential} and~\cref{eq:MixedHermiteBiTangential}.
+We note that, for the choice of $\Bq_{j,k}=\Bmred_{j,k}$, the symmetry hypothesis imposed on the left-tangential directions $\Bq_{j,k}$ by~\Cref{thm:enforceMixedInterp} is trivially satisfied due to~\cref{eq:qoResidueSymmetry}.
+Thus, with regard to $\CH_2$-optimal model reduction, if we choose the interpolation data in~\Cref{thm:enforceMixedInterp} to be $\sigma_k=-\lambdared_k$, $\Br_k=\Bbred_k$, $\Bl_k=\Bcred_k$, and $\Bq_{j,k}=\Bmred_{j,k}$ (the poles and residue directions of a system that minimizes the $\CH_2$ model error) then the first-order optimality conditions from~\Cref{thm:lqoH2OptInterpolationCons} will be satisfied by the \ROM{}.
 Of course, this assumes having access to the optimal reduced model.
-We resolve this circular causality issue in the section.
+We resolve this circular causality issue in the next section.

+\begin{remark} One could modify \Cref{thm:enforceMixedInterp} to use general \emph{left} and \emph{right} interpolation points $\mu_k$ and $\sigma_k$ for which $\sigma_k \neq \mu_k$.
+In this case,~\eqref{eq:MixedLeftTangential} will involve $\mu_k$ and the mixed Hermite bitangential condition~\eqref{eq:MixedHermiteBiTangential} will no longer hold because its derivation requires that $\sigma_k = \mu_k$.
+This is analogous to the \LTI{} case; see~\cite[Thm.~3.3.1]{AntBG20}.
+We do not provide specific details because our proposed $\CH_2$-optimality framework requires choosing the same interpolation points in the construction of $\BV$ and $\BW$. \end{remark}